apache/trafficserver/doc/reference/plugins/gzip.en.rst

     gzip.so <path-to-plugin>/sample.gzip.config

-After modifying plugin.config, restart traffic server (sudo traffic_line -L) the configuration is re-read when a management update is given (sudo traffic_line -x)
+After modifying plugin.config, restart traffic server (sudo traffic_ctl server restart) the configuration is also re-read when a management update is given (sudo traffic_ctl config reload)

 Options
 =======